Potential For Snow, Icy Conditions During Wednesday Morning Commute; Code Blue Remains In Effect

 BALTIMORE (WJZ)– The Baltimore area, which is under a Code Blue alert, may get up to an inch of snow Wednesday, which may effect the morning commute.

-A Winter Weather Advisory will be in effect from 2 a.m. to 11 a.m.
+A Winter Weather Advisory will be in effect until 11 a.m.
 Wednesday in Baltimore and most of its surrounding counties.

 WJZ’s First Warning Weather team says a light coating of snow could create hazardous, icy conditions during the morning commute.